Almouhannad/SightMate-OCR-Service/README.md

 - **Testability**: Easy to mock external dependencies through ports
 - **Flexibility**: Simple to swap implementations by creating new adapters

-### 🎨 Shared Annotation Logic

-The service implements a shared annotation system through the `ImageAnnotator` class, which provides:
-- Consistent visualization across different OCR models
-- Standardized bounding box drawing
-- Configurable annotation styles
-- Efficient image processing using OpenCV and supervision
-- Proper handling of image resizing and dimensions

-This shared logic ensures that regardless of which OCR model is used, the output annotations maintain a consistent look and feel, making it easier to compare results between different models.

 ## 🛠️ Setup and Installation

 1. Clone the repository:

 ```bash
 git clone https://github.com/Almouhannad/SightMate-OCR-Service.git
 cd SightMate-OCR-Service
 ```

 2. Create a virtual environment and activate it:

 ```bash
 python -m venv venv
 source venv/bin/activate  # On Windows: venv\Scripts\activate
 ```

 3. Install dependencies:

 ```bash
 pip install -r requirements.txt
 ```